 The best hours for hiking are in the morning between 6:00 and 9:00 and in the afternoon between 15:00 and 19:00.
 Scientific studies proved that during these hours your body is at its top performance and full of energy.

-Hiking is basically walking in the nature, alone or with your loved ones.
+Hiking is basically walking in the nature, whether you’re hiking alone or with your loved ones.
 The nature is always beautiful, every hour of a day, there is always something unique to see.
 The real issue is not with the view.
 The biggest obstacle for your hiking will not be a hill that you need to climb or animal tracks that you should avoid.
 The biggest challenge is your body and when it’s most ready for a hike.

 I can speak from my own experience, and the experts who researched this subject agree with me.
 Morning and afternoon are the easiest hours, especially if you’re doing this mostly for fun.
 Of course, other periods of times can be great as well.
 Here are some quick summaries for every time of day.

 - The temperatures are usually the lowest, you do not sweat that much.